julius-muller/vcfstash/README.md

 **Performance expectations**: Speedup depends on how many of your sample's variants overlap with the gnomAD variants in the cache.
 Population studies and clinical samples typically see 30-80% cache hit rates.

-⚠️ **Current limitation**: Pre-built caches contain only **chromosome 1** variants.
-For genome-wide coverage, build your own cache using Option 2 below.

 #### 🐳 Option 2: Using Docker

 Build your own cache with Docker: